GiX007/ml-quickstart-notebooks/docs/ML-Guide.md

 2. [Data](#2-data--what-data-do-we-have) — What data do we have?
 Is it structured (tables) or unstructured (text, images)?
 Static or streaming?
 How does it match the problem we want to solve?
 3. [Evaluation](#3-evaluation--what-counts-as-success) — How do we measure success?
 For example, is a model that’s 95% accurate “good enough”?
 4. [Features](#4-features--what-information-in-your-data-can-the-model-use) — Which parts of the data will we use?
 What can we add to help the model learn better?
-5. **Modeling** — Which model should be used?
+5. [Modelling](#5-modelling--choosing-improving-and-comparing-models) — Which model should be used?
 How can it be trained, tested, and compared to others?
-6. **Experimentation** — What else can we try?
+6. [Experimentation](#6-experimentation--what-else-could-we-try-how-do-the-other-steps-change-based-on-what-weve-found-does-our-deployed-model-do-as-we-expected) — What else can we try?
 Does the model behave as expected in practice?
 How do the results change if we tweak the process?

 Let’s take a closer look at each step.